edson98lg/selenium_bot_linkedin/README.md

 # selenium_bot_linkedin
 This code is not intended for webscrapping, but for supervised low-scale information extraction.
+It is important to mention that Linkedin is a very difficult site to implement a bot, because it changes the XPATHS when it detects abnormal patterns.

 ## How to start
 **First you must install the requirements.**